-Tree protection barriers: Protective fencing will be installed prior to the commencement of any development activity and will be retained in the positions shown on the tree protection plan (AATPP2PAR).
+Protective fencing: Protective fencing must be installed prior to the commencement of any construction development activity and will be retained in the positions shown on the tree protection plan (AATPP26PA).
 The fencing will be to the BS 5837:2012 'Trees in relation to design, demolition and construction - recommendations' (section 6.2) i.e. preformed galvanised steel mesh panels ('Heras' or similar) facings on a driven braced scaffold pole framework.
 It will be retained at the locations shown until construction is completed.
 It may be moved or removed only with notice to and consent from the local planning authority.